Eng-DO4/Web-API-app_Weather-journal/README.md

 - JavaScript

 # How to use?
+- download the zip file of the project in your PC the open the file 'server.js'
+- setup packages from node by opening new terminal then write 'node i express', 'node i body-parser', 'node i cors'
-- open a local server on your PC by opening new terminal then write 'node server' and press Enter.
+- open a local server on your PC by typing 'node server' in the terminal and press Enter.
-- a message is viewed in the terminal click on it with holding ctrl to open the website in the local server.
+- a message is viewed in the terminal click on it with holding 'ctrl' in keyboard to open the website in the local server.
 - write the zipCode and your feelings to return data at the bottom of the page after clicking Generate Button.